 - Synlab Tuřany (referred by a doctor or self payer)

 A complete list of testing places (and location) is available at the Ministry of Health website (in Czech only, see “Jihomoravský” section)

 - contact your GP via phone or mail if you show symptoms

-- for information, you can contact the City of Brno Infoline at 800 140 800 (ask for an English-speaking operator, they have some)
+- or you can contact the City of Brno Infoline at 800 140 800 (ask for an English-speaking operator, they have some)

-- or if you can’t reach them, try this backup helpline: 800 129 921 or 1212.
-They will discuss your case and give you further recommendations.
+- or the national helpline: 800 129 921 or 1212.
+They will discuss your case and give you further recommendations

 Your obligations regarding your legal stay are still in place!
 You have to apply for an extension of stay, report changes, apply for a change of employer, etc. in time.